avidcutlet/Lighthouse-Playwright-Typescript-Automation/README.md

 - [Future Enhancements](#future-enhancements)

 ## Introduction
-This project provides an automation framework built with Playwright and TypeScript to run Google Lighthouse performance audits.
+This project is a Playwright and TypeScript automation framework for [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/) performance audits.
+It's designed to seamlessly integrate performance testing into your development and CI/CD pipelines.

-It can execute audits on single or multiple URLs, extract diagnostics, capture screenshots, and generate detailed Excel reports.
+The framework is capable of running Lighthouse audits on single or multiple URLs (up to 8), extracting key performance diagnostics, capturing screenshots, and generating detailed Excel reports.
+It provides a scalable and reusable solution for ensuring your web applications meet performance standards.
-The framework is designed to be scalable, reusable, and CI/CD-ready, making it easy to integrate performance testing into development and deployment workflows.

 ## Features
 - Run Lighthouse audits in Mobile normal and incognito mode and Desktop normal and incognito mode